 Do You Add Sugar to Korean Corn Tea?

 No, traditional corn tea is served without sugar.
 Corn tea is already naturally a bit sweet so adding sugar will be too cloying.

 The main things you want to avoid are humidity and odors when it comes to storing corn tea, or any tea for that matter.

 I suggest storing the tea bags and the corn kernels in an airtight plastic bag or in a glass container with an airtight lid.

 How Long Can I Keep Corn Tea in the Refrigerator?

 I usually make corn tea and keep it in the refrigerator for about five days.
 If it gets cloudy, it’s time to throw it out.

 If you like barley tea and want to round out the bitter notes with some sweet ones, I like making a combination of corn and barley tea.

-It’s common practice in Korea and you can get the best flavors of both by brewing barley and corn together.
+It’s a common practice in Korea to mix them and you can get the best flavors of both by brewing barley and corn together.

 For the ratio, I like to add 1.5 tablespoons of corn tea and 1 tablespoon of barley tea into four cups of water.